Test elements in equal characteristic semianalytic algebras: Preliminaries

-Before giving the proof of \cref{pre-thm-RegHeight}, we will need the following ``Cohen factorization theorem'' \cite[Theorem 1.1]{Avramov1994}. \begin{thm}[Cohen factorization] Let $\varphi:R\to S$ be a local ring map between noetherian local rings.
+\begin{thm}[Cohen factorization] Let $\varphi:R\to S$ be a local ring map between noetherian local rings, and assume that $S$ is complete.
 Then there exists a complete local ring $T$ and two local ring maps $\tau:R\to T$ and $\theta:T\to S$ such that \begin{enumerate} \item $\varphi = \theta\circ \tau$ and $\theta:T\twoheadrightarrow S$ is a surjection, \item $\tau$ is flat and $T/\mm_RT$ is regular where $\mm_R$ is the maximal ideal of $R$. \end{enumerate} Such a decomposition is called a \emph{Cohen factorization}. \end{thm} \begin{rmk} Since the map $\tau$ in the \cref{pre-thm-CohenFactorization} is flat and local, it is, in fact, faithfully flat. \end{rmk}